hexfa/InpostApp/README.md

 - [Junit][junit]: A popular unit testing framework for Java and Kotlin that provides a set of annotations and assertions for writing automated tests.

+- [Mockito][mockito]: A mocking framework for unit testing in Java and Kotlin that allows the creation of mock objects to simulate dependencies and behavior during testing.

 - [Room][room]: An SQLite database library for Android that provides an abstraction layer over SQLite and enables efficient database operations using annotations and generated code.

 - [Moshi][moshi]: A modern JSON parsing and serialization library for Kotlin and Java that makes it easy to convert JSON data to Kotlin/Java objects and vice versa.

-- [Mockito][mockito]: A mocking framework for unit testing in Java and Kotlin that allows the creation of mock objects to simulate dependencies and behavior during testing.
+- [Gson][gson]: Gson is a powerful JSON library that simplifies JSON parsing and serialization in Android through a flexible reflection-based approach.

+  ### 💡 Note 💡
+  Using both Moshi and Gson in an Android project offers the benefits of efficient code generation, support for Kotlin-specific features, and flexibility in handling different JSON structures and external dependencies.
+This ensures compatibility with a wider range of libraries and APIs, enhancing the overall flexibility and functionality of the application.
+Additionally, having both libraries available allows developers to choose the most appropriate one for each scenario, optimizing performance and convenience during JSON parsing and serialization tasks.

   ### 💡 Advice 💡
   In some cases, it may even be beneficial to use both **LiveData** and **Flow together**.
 You can use **Flow** for data processing and transformation in the   background, and then use **LiveData** to observe and update UI components based on the transformed data.